ucan-wg/invocation/README.md

 ### 3.1.4 Nonce

 The `nnc` field MUST contain a unique nonce.
-This field makes each invocation unique.
+This field exists to enable making the CID of each invocation unique.
+While this field MAY be an empty string, it is NOT RECOMMENDED.

 ### 3.1.5 Extended Fields